joeriexelmans/amh-api/README.md

 ## Implementation Decisions

- - The service runs entirely **in-memory**.
-     - All hypothetical information on *all* mountain huts only consumes a couple of megabytes! (let's say 100 MB at most)
-     - It greatly **simplifies deployment**: no need to set up a file system or database.
-It should be easy for anyone to host an instance of this API (no single point of failure).

- - Collected information is **extensively cached**
+ - All information is fetched **lazily** and **extensively cached**
-     - to minimize latency
+     - to minimize load on our data sources (we don't want to get banned)
+     - caching minimizes latency and load:
-     - to prevent flooding our data sources with requests (and getting banned)
+        - requests to data sources are cached in the service
+        - responses to clients:
+            - have the 'Cache-Control' header properly set (so browsers will automatically cache them correctly)
+            - have a data field (in JSON) indicating how old the information is - this can be shown to the end-user.
-     - Cache duration is configurable.
+        - cache duration is configurable.
 Defaults are:
             - 4 hours for static data
             - 5 minutes for reservation status

-## Documentation

-The API is not yet stable.
-For now, have a look at the TypeScript definitions in [types.ts](./src/types.ts) to get an idea of what information is offered.
+                 - there's also an endpoint to 'force refresh' this information to get the latest version no matter what.
+ - The entire service (including the cache) runs **in-memory**.
+     - because we can: all collected information on *all* mountain huts would only consume a couple of megabytes! (let's say 100 MB at most)
+     - it **simplifies deployment**: no need to set up a file system or database.
+It should be easy for anyone to host an instance of this API (no single point of failure).
+     - (it's also fast and easy to implement!)

 ## Data sources